Obama defends surveillance effort as 'trade-off' for security

 On YouTube, there was a parody of Verizon’s “Can you hear me now?” commercials, with Obama’s voice answering in a refrain of his 2008 campaign slogan, “Yes, we can!”

-Additional reporting by Mark Hosenball, Laura MacInnis, Roberta Rampton; Writing by John Whitesides; Editing by David Lindsey and Peter Cooney
+Additional reporting by Mark Hosenball, Laura MacInnis, Roberta Rampton; Writing by John Whitesides; Editing by David Lindsey, Peter Cooney and Paul Simao